Self-Supervision & Meta-Learning for One-Shot Unsupervised Cross-Domain Detection: Experiments

 By looking at the detection error analysis we can see that the adaptation iterations allow OSHOT to reduce the number of false negatives.
 Moreover, both \textit{Tran}-OSHOT and FULL-OSHOT obtain a higher mAP than OSHOT thanks to lower \textit{Miss} errors.
 The performance of FULL-OSHOT confirms that the meta-learning strategy with semantic-preserving data augmentations successfully prepares the model to solve the adaptation task at inference time.

-\textbf{Large distribution shifts.} Artistic images are difficult benchmarks for cross-domain methods.
+\textbf{Large distribution shifts.} Artistic images are difficult testbed for cross-domain methods.
 Unpredictable perturbations in shape and color are challenging to detectors trained only on real world photos.
 We investigate this setting by training on VOC and testing on Clipart, Comic and Watercolor datasets.

-Table \ref{table:VOC2AMD} shows that in all the three settings, by exploiting one sample at a time with few adaptive iterations ($\gamma=5$), OSHOT and its variants outperform the adaptive detectors despite they can leverage on ten target samples.
+Table \ref{table:VOC2AMD} shows that OSHOT and its variants, by only exploiting one sample at a time with few adaptive iterations ($\gamma=5$), outperform the adaptive detectors which leverage on ten target samples.
 More precisely, none of the adaptive detectors are able to work in data scarcity conditions and obtain results comparable to those of the \emph{Tran}-Baseline and of the pretraining phase of our approach ($\gamma=0$).
 We also highlight that when $\gamma=5$, \emph{Meta}-OSHOT obtains results higher than \emph{Tran}-OSHOT and only slightly lower on average than FULL-OSHOT, thus the meta-learning strategy alone (without additional data augmentation) prepares the detector to the inference time adaptation.

 From the detection error analysis we see that the data augmentation of \emph{Tran}-OSHOT pushes for a lower number of errors of type \textit{Miss}, while the meta learning strategy of \emph{Meta}-OSHOT gets a lower number of \textit{Classification} errors.
 FULL-OSHOT takes advantage of both, obtaining the best performance.